NguyenHoangNhat-git/Student-Attention-Monitoring-System/data/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 3000 images.
+The dataset includes 1137 images.
 Objects are annotated in YOLOv11 format.

 The following pre-processing was applied to each image:

-No image augmentation techniques were applied.
+* Auto-orientation of pixel data (with EXIF-orientation stripping)

+The following augmentation was applied to create 3 versions of each source image:
+* 50% probability of horizontal flip
+* Random brigthness adjustment of between -15 and +15 percent